mjacobus/mjacobus.github.io/_posts/2023-05-23-notes-on-grokking-algorithms.md

 - Worst case it reads as poorly as a linked list `O(n)`
 - Best case it reads as well as an array list `O(1)`

-Chapter 6: Breadth-first Search
 -------------------------

+## Chapter 6: Breadth-first Search

 - It is the algorithm to find the shortest path in a graph
 - Directed graph `A -> B` (A fathered B)
-- Undirected path - graph don't have arrows and the relationship goes both ways - (`ross - Rachel`)
+- Undirected path - graph don't have arrows and the relationship goes both ways - (`Ross - Rachel`)
 - The search list must be a queue
 - Must not double check a node to avoid an infinite loop